KennethJAllen/generative-pixel-art/README.md

 <img src="./assets/blob/closed_edges.png" width="80%" alt="blob closed edges"/>

-5) Take the [Hough transform](https://docs.opencv.org/4.x/d3/de6/tutorial_js_houghlines.html) to get the coordinates of lines in the detected edges.
+5) Take the [probabalistic Hough transform](https://docs.opencv.org/4.x/d3/de6/tutorial_js_houghlines.html) to get the coordinates of lines in the detected edges.
 Only keep lines that are close to vertical or horizontal giving some grid coordinates.
 Cluster lines that are closeby together.

 <img src="./assets/blob/lines.png" width="80%" alt="blob lines"/>